hauke96/master-thesis/evaluation/README.md

 ## Create an artificial pattern based datasets

 There's the `DatasetCreator` project.
+Execute the `DatasetCreator.dll` without parameters to get usage information.

-It takes an area and the amount of pattern in x and y direction and the file `pattern.wkt` as input (see CLI argument description by just executing the tool without arguments).
+This tool takes an area and the amount of pattern in x and y direction and the file `pattern.wkt` as input (see CLI argument description by just executing the tool without arguments).
 The pattern is then scaled and repeated to fit exactly within the given area.

 Coordinates will be snapped to each other (which connects near line strings) and coordinates near a line will be snapped to the closest point on that line (again connecting line strings).